Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

-Then by utilizing advanced post-processing software, all the images are blended by the photographer, creating a single image with the most focused, colorful, and well-lit parts of the scene.
+By utilizing advanced post-processing software, all the images are blended by the photographer, creating a single image with the most focused, colorful, and well-lit parts of the scene.

 It is not only mirrorless cameras and DSLR, which are capable of capturing HDR images.
 In present times, even your smartphone can produce impressive HDR images.

 Innovations have led to HDR becoming a part of Android and iOS, both having shooting modes within their stock camera applications.
-There is a separate application like Adobe Lightroom, for you to implement HDR editing on your own as well.
+There is a separate application like Adobe Lightroom for you to implement HDR editing on your own as well.

 The process for conducting HDR photography on your smartphone is similar to capturing it on a camera.
 The only difference is that HDR photo capturing via smartphone is very easy and less complicated due to their updated software.